mlegas/EvadeTheBoxes/README.md

 The project uses SFML libraries to compile, and SFML .dll files to run.
 It should compile with the current project settings.

 ## Playing the game
+You operate as a first-person character and focus not to hit any of the oncoming boxes from above, trying to beat your previous time with each crash.

 Use WSAD keys to move.
 Press K to begin the fall of the boxes.